 So with autumn in the air and back-to-school sale popups saturating your feed, here's an opportunity to renew your commitment to your education, not as a means to an end, but as an end unto itself.

-Here at TBS Magazine, we believe that education is something far greater and more extraordinary than simply that which takes place in the classroom.
+Here at The Quad, we believe that education is something far greater and more extraordinary than simply that which takes place in the classroom.
 We view your education as a more encompassing experience.
-If you are an inquiring soul—and we assume you wouldn’t be here if you weren’t—learning envelopes your life and world.
+If you are an inquiring soul—and we assume you wouldn't be here if you weren't—learning envelopes your life and world.
 So with this in mind, we celebrate our 2nd Anniversary and the start of our third school year by renewing our commitment to you.

 We'll do everything in our power to bring you stories, features, and resources that help enrich your educational experience, those that make you laugh, those that make you a little angry, those that make you click on useful links, and those that make you want to dig deeper.
 It is our Mission to create a space where education, pop culture and the real world meet.
 We invite you to make this space your own.